rockfordlhotka/BlazorFishingRegs/docs/Technical-Architecture.md

 ---

-This technical architecture document provides the detailed implementation guidance needed to build the Blazor AI PDF Form Population application according to the specifications outlined in the main document.
+This technical architecture document provides the detailed implementation guidance needed to build the Blazor AI Fishing Regulations application according to the specifications outlined in the main document.